tanvir-git/odoo-documentation/content/applications/marketing/marketing_automation/getting_started/workflow_activities.rst

 Workflow activity
 =================

-Once saved, the :guilabel:`Workflow Activity` will appear in Odoo, where each activity will be shown as a graph by default.
+Once saved, the :guilabel:`Workflow Activity` will appear in CoquiAPPs, where each activity will be shown as a graph by default.
 The configured trigger time for that activity can be found to the left of the :guilabel:`Workflow Activity` card.